The Paris Agreement

 The Paris Agreement central aim is to strengthen the global response to the threat of climate change by keeping a global temperature rise this century well below 2 degrees Celsius above pre-industrial levels.

 India’s NDC revolves around a reduction in total greenhouse gas emissions, the creation of additional forests, and a shift toward renewable energy sources.
 By 2030, India plans for 50 percent of its power generation to come from renewable energy sources such as solar.
 As the third-largest national emitter of greenhouse gases, India has already taken steps in this direction: investments in renewables surpassed fossil fuel investments in 2017.

 There are challenges, however: most notably a continued reliance on coal-fired power plants as well as a growing population—with increasing energy demands—poised to become the world’s largest potentially in the next decade.

 Where India is setting the tone for responsible climate policy, Russia is doing the opposite.
-Russia is the only top ten emitter that has yet to secure domestic political approval—also known as ratification—for the Paris Agreement (the United States plans to withdraw its ratification and leave the Paris Agreement in 2020).
-Ratification negotiations are ongoing in Russia but do not seem promising, as the country’s stance toward climate change policy has changed.
+It took Russia four years to secure domestic political approval—also known as ratification—for the Paris Agreement.
+Meanwhile Russia’s leader has flip-flopped on climate change in recent years.
 In 2015, Russian President Vladimir Putin cautioned that “the quality of life of all people on the planet depends on solving the climate problem.”
 Just two years later, however, the Russian president adopted a different position, denying the significant role humans have played in contributing to climate change.
 Because of these changing views, no real progress has been made toward responsible climate policy in Russia, and the pledges Russia has made are either vague or weak and ultimately unlikely to meaningfully reduce its emissions.